AnnaPresciuttini/ADM-HW4/README.md

 `hashing_lib.py`: a python file that contains functions for task 1.

 `clustering_lib.py`: a python file that contains functions for task 3.

-`map_reduce_lib.py`: a python file that contains functions for Bonus Task.

-`theoretical_lib.py`: a python file that contains functions for task 4.